HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Enabling or disabling file types

 Use the DAM MediaTypeController API to enable or disable supported file types for asset uploads in HCL DX DAM.
-For more infor mation on how configure the HCL DX server to recognize other images, refer to [How to enable support for additional image formats in HCL Web Content Manager](../../../../guide_me/howto/configuration/EnableImageFormats.md)
+For more information on how to configure the HCL DX server to recognize other images, refer to [How to enable support for additional image formats in HCL Web Content Manager](../../../../guide_me/howto/configuration/EnableImageFormats.md)

 The SVG file type is disabled by default.
 To enable the `.svg` file type (`image/svg+xml`) for asset uploads, use the `enabled` parameter with the [`MediaTypeController.updateById`](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/MediaTypeController.updateById){target="_blank"} API described in this documentation topic.